ECS201A-WQ24/assignment1/README.md

 1. What metrics should you use to measure the performance of a computer system?
 Why?
 2. Why is it not always possible to use the same metrics for performance to evaluate computer systems?
 3. Define the Iron law of processor performance.
-4. What does an Instruction Set Architecture (ISA) define?

 ### Step I: Changing the CPU model and CPU and cache clock frequency